 Oolong is a traditional Chinese tea that’s made from the same plant as black and green tea but processed a little differently.
 It’s actually the perfect middle-ground between black and green teas, with slightly more oxidation than green and less than black.

 Just like green tea or black tea, the taste of oolong tea can vary greatly but it’s typically an amber color.
-The Chinese have always believed that it’s beneficial for helping to control body weight, and modern science seems to agree with them!
+The Chinese have always believed that it’s beneficial for helping to manage a healthy body weight, and modern science seems to agree with them!

 Studies have shown that oolong tea can help to support a healthy metabolic rate.
 (8)

-Black tea is typically consumed with milk or sugar—or a squeeze of lemon if you’re so inclined—and is the type of tea in English breakfast and earl grey blends.
+Black tea is the most commonly consumed type of tea in the world, and it comes in many different popular breakfast varieties.
+For instance, it is the type of tea in English breakfast and earl grey blends.

 Green tea might steal the spotlight, but black tea actually accounts for about 75% of the world’s tea consumption.
 (9)

-Black tea has numerous health benefits, including supporting heart health.
-In fact, one study showed that consuming black tea could contribute to decreased triglyceride levels by 36%.
+Black tea has numerous health benefits, including supporting vitality and heart health.
 (10)

 White tea, like green, black, and oolong tea, is made from the Camellia sinensis plant.
 Yet white tea is the least processed of the tea varieties, and it’s picked early, just before its leaves and buds are fully open.

-White tea has many of the same health benefits of green tea and black tea, though, because it is less processed, tends to actually contain higher quantities of polyphenols, particularly catechins.
+White tea has many of the same health benefits of green tea and black tea.
+However, because it is less processed, it tends to actually have higher quantities of catechins.

 It also typically contains lower levels of caffeine than green or black tea.